Shaunson26/boundariesNSW/README.md

 <!-- badges: end -->

-The goal of boundariesNSW is to simplify the acquisition and use of NSW boundary shapefiles.
-The package has simply obtained various shapefiles, coverted to geojson, and created helper functions to import them into your R environment, or export them to a chosen directory.
+The goal of boundariesNSW is to simplify the acquisition and use of NSW boundary shapefiles for **simple plotting tasks**.
+The package has simply obtained various shapefiles, simplified spatial objects (remove unnecessary fields), converted to geojson, and created helper functions to import them into your R environment, or export them to a chosen directory.

 source <https://dbr.abs.gov.au/absmaps/index.html>